nubenetes/awesome-kubernetes/docs/devops.md

     - [apmdigest.com: What Can AIOps Do For IT Ops? - Part 5](https://www.apmdigest.com/aiops-itops-5)
 - [thenewstack.io: The Urgency Driving AIOps into Your Enterprise](https://thenewstack.io/the-urgency-driving-aiops-into-your-enterprise/)
 - [thenewstack.io: Intelligent Automation: What’s the Missing Piece of AIOps?](https://thenewstack.io/intelligent-automation-whats-the-missing-piece-of-aiops/)
+- [infoworld.com: 5 best practices for securing CI/CD pipelines](https://www.infoworld.com/article/3673891/5-best-practices-for-securing-cicd-pipelines.html) Build in security from the beginning with continuous testing, automation, zero trust, and AIops.

 ## Configuration Drift